ray-project/ray/doc/source/data/faq.rst

 fill up and pop random batches from, without mixing data across shards between epochs.
-Ray Data also offers fully global random shuffling via :meth:`ds.random_shuffle() <ray.data.Datastream.random_shuffle()>`, and doing so on an epoch-repeated dataset pipeline to provide global per-epoch shuffling is as simple as ``ray.data.read().repeat().random_shuffle_each_window()``.
+Ray Data also offers fully global random shuffling via :meth:`ds.random_shuffle() <ray.data.Datastream.random_shuffle()>`, and doing so on an epoch-repeated datastream pipeline to provide global per-epoch shuffling is as simple as ``ray.data.read().repeat().random_shuffle_each_window()``.
 But when should you opt for global per-epoch shuffling instead of local shuffle buffer shuffling?